weclapp/sdk/README.md

     // artificially-crafted one by the request interceptor. response?: (response: Response) => Response | void | Promise<Response | void>;
   };

+  // Whether POST method should be used for filter queries or not usePost?: boolean;
 }
 ```